Structural

 The Flyweight pattern optimizes memory usage by sharing common parts of state between multiple objects, rather than keeping independent copies of the same information.
 This is achieved by separating the intrinsic state (which is shared and immutable) from the extrinsic state (which is unique to each object and passed to the flyweight methods).
 This pattern is particularly useful when dealing with a large number of similar objects, such as in graphical applications, text editors, or simulations.

-• Subject: Defines the common interface for RealSubject and Proxy so that a Proxy can be used anywhere a RealSubject is expected.
+- Subject: The common interface for RealSubject and Proxy, allowing a Proxy to be used anywhere a RealSubject is expected.

-• RealSubject: Defines the real object that the proxy represents.
+- RealSubject: The real object that the proxy represents.

-• Client: Interacts with the Subject through the Proxy.
+- Client: The class that interacts with the Subject through the Proxy.

 classDiagram